 - The service factor on a generator offers a boundary of fault in case the loads were inappropriately assessed.

-You can also read some related topics to synchronous generator that are listed here.
+You can also read some related topics to synchronous generators that are listed here.

 Introduction to Synchronous Generator